On Borel subalgebras of quantum groups: Introduction

 In Section 6 we start to apply Conjecture A to control representation-theoretic properties of a triangular right coideal subalgebra $C$.
-We formulate as Conjecture B a complete description of the data $(w_\pm,\phi_\pm,L)$ that lead to triangular Borel subalgebras of $U_q(\g)$, namely precisely those for which $\gr(C)$ localizes to a Borel subalgebra.
-We are only able to prove one direction of our conjecture by using Conjecture A (where proven).
-Our method to prove a coideal subalgebra is not basic is to find higher-dimensional $C$-representations as composition factors in the restriction of a suitable $U_q(\g)$-representation $L(\lambda)$.\\
+We formulate as Conjecture~B a complete description of the data $(w_\pm,\phi_\pm,L)$ that lead to triangular Borel subalgebras of $U$, namely precisely those for which $\gr(C)$ localizes to a Borel subalgebra.
+We are only able to prove one direction of our Conjecture B, in cases where Conjecture A holds.
+Our method to prove that a right coideal subalgebra is not basic is to find higher-dimensional irreducible $C$-representations as composition factors in the restriction of a suitable $U$-representation $L(\lambda)$.\\

 In Section 7 we thoroughly treat the case $U_q(\sl_3)$, and we give a complete classification of all Borel subalgebras.
-We find three types of Borel subalgebras, which can all be given in terms of generators and relations: \begin{itemize} \item The standard Borel subalgebras. \item Borel subalgebras that come from the Borel subalgebras $B_{\lambda,\lambda'}$ in $U_q(\sl_2)$, together with a remaining standard Borel subalgebra.
-This is the smallest example of a family we constructed \cite{LV17}. \item Another family of Borel subalgebras that consist of an extension of a Weyl algebra by another Weyl algebra. \end{itemize} In all these cases we also determine the induced representations.
+We find three types of Borel subalgebras, which can all be given in terms of generators and relations: \begin{itemize} \item The standard Borel subalgebras. \item Borel subalgebras, that come from the Borel subalgebras $B_{\lambda,\lambda'}$ in $U_q(\sl_2)$, together with a remaining standard Borel subalgebra.
+This is the smallest example of a family we constructed in \cite[Sec.
+3]{LV17}. \item Another family of Borel subalgebras, that consists of an extension of a quantum Weyl algebra by another quantum Weyl algebra. \end{itemize} In all these cases we also determine the induced representations.

-\begin{acknowledgementX} We are very thankful to Istvan Heckenberger for giving very valuable impulses at several stages of this paper.
-We are also thankful for his hospitality in Marburg, which was made possible by the Humboldt Institut Partnerschaft.
-We thank Yorck Sommerhäuser for comments and literature hints in the final stage of this article.
-The first author also receives partial support from the RTG 1670. \end{acknowledgementX}